Directional stability of a craft depends of hull shape.

-A little bit better is the cousin to Coracle - the short and broad type of rowing-boat
+A little bit better is the cousin to Coracle - the short and nearly square type of rowing-boat

-The slab sided line of development came together with the use of iron sheets in hull-building.
+The slab sided style came into ship development together with the use of iron sheets in hull-building.

-Thousand years ago the shown type of cargo ship (knar) verified their seaworthiness serving the sail route from North of Europa to Iceland, Greenland and to America.
+Thousand years ago the shown type of cargo ship (knarr) verified their seaworthiness serving the trade route from North of Europa to Iceland, Greenland and to America.

 The Floating Square Hulls >>> RAFTS